Writing for TOPICS

 TOPICS is a peer-reviewed journal.
 Submissions are initially reviewed by the editors for relevance to TOPICS purposes and their potential to interest readers.
 If approved by the editors for further review, submissions will go anonymously to at least three members of the editorial review board for further evaluation and comment.

-SUBMISSIONS: Manuscripts must be sent electronically in a 1.5-spaced MS Word attachment both to Thomas A. Regelski and J. Terry Gates, with “TOPICS submission” in the subject field.
+SUBMISSIONS: Manuscripts must be sent electronically in a 1.5-spaced MS Word attachment to Darryl A. Coan, with “TOPICS submission” in the subject field.
 Provide complete author contact information in the covering email, but no author identification on the manuscript itself.
 See the TOPICS web site <https://topicsguidelines.wordpress.com/> for further manuscript requirements, style guidelines, and possibilities.

 Please explore the TOPICS website and read information provided on the About TOPICS page as well as previously published TOPICS articles to gain a sense of the types of articles accepted.
 Also, please note the TOPICS Style document.